Is Rocky Point Safe?

 My trip started on a lovely clear morning, the temps in Flagstaff were well below normal, at 9 degrees Fahrenheit.
 My husband and I started driving in the morning, giving ourselves plenty of time to get to Rocky Point, since it is never wise to travel in Mexico after dark.

 We shredded layers of clothing as we moved down the hill, heading south.
 In Phoenix we took Loop 303 (AZ State Route 303) West in Phoenix, which cut about a half hour off our trip.
 We got gas only once, in Gila Bend, where we almost missed the turn onto AZ State Route 85 South (AKA Highway 86).
 We only saw signs for 86 East; now I know they are the same.
 It's easier for me to remember to turn West (right) just before the McDonalds.
 We saw one police car—and we knew to expect it between Ajo and the border.

 At the border we flashed our Passports, which are required to get through by land, air or sea, and were waved through with no wait and no troubles.
 That put us in the Mexican town of Sonoyta.

-There are many turns in Sonoyta, and I can’t begin to tell you all of them.
-Just drive the speed limit (15 mph or 25 km/h) and carefully watch for them.
+There are many turns in Sonoyta, and I can't begin to tell you all of them.
+Just drive the speed limit (15 mph or 25 km/h) and carefully watch for the the signs to Puerto Peñasco (Rocky Point).
 We did not miss even one.
 While in Rocky Point a local warned us of the strict speed limit enforcement in Sonoyta, especially for foreigners.
 I have no idea what speed we entered at, but I assure you we drove back toward the U.S. at 15 mph or less.
-You will likely be passed, but don’t let your ego get the best of you.
+You will likely be passed, but don't let your ego get the best of you.